Share:

 South Coast AQMD is required to use methodologies developed by OEHHA in its health risk programs.
 Based on preliminary monitoring data, the primary concern is off-site worker exposure.
 Air monitoring efforts for a more extensive evaluation are continuing in the community.
 Health impacts will be assessed when more data measuring the level of exposure to the community is available.

-A Proposition 65 notice was issued on July 1 notifying the San Bernardino County Board of Supervisors and the Health Officer for the San Bernardino Department of Public Health of the illegal discharge likely to impact public health or safety.
+A Proposition 65 notice was issued on July 1, 2022 notifying the San Bernardino County Board of Supervisors and the Health Officer for the San Bernardino Department of Public Health of the illegal discharge likely to impact public health or safety.

 Permitting

-The Ontario facility is permitted for multiple EtO sterilization chambers, aeration rooms and associated air pollution control equipment.
+The Ontario facility currently has active permits for nine EtO sterilization chambers, two EtO aeration rooms, and air pollution control equipment which includes one wet scrubber and two catalytic oxidizers.
 Products are loaded into sealed sterilization chambers where EtO is injected.
-The chamber is required to have equipment to capture the EtO gas and prevent 99.9% of emissions.
+Chambers are required to have strict requirements to capture the EtO gas and prevent 99.9% of emissions.
 When the sterilization cycle is complete the chamber is opened, and the chamber is vented through additional vents to control equipment called catalytic oxidizers.
 The catalytic oxidizer is required to further reduce EtO emissions by 95%.
 The products are then moved to aeration rooms which are also vented to the catalytic oxidizers.
-The facilities’ permits can be accessed through South Coast AQMD’s Facility Information Detail (F.I.N.D.) using the facility address or ID number (126060).

 Rulemaking